Miguel Cardoso blasts officiating after Sundowns held by Kaizer Chiefs

 “Officials need to prepare better, understand the context of the games they’re handling, and manage them effectively.”

-“We tried to play our football, but it wasn’t easy,” he said.
-“Now the focus is simple—win the remaining matches and see where it takes us.”
+“We tried to play our football, but it wasn’t easy,” he added.
+“Now the focus is simple, win the remaining matches and see where it takes us.”

 For Chiefs, the draw may not boost their own title ambitions, but it plays a significant role in shaping the race by handing Pirates a valuable opening.